Hubs-Foundation/hubs-docs/docs/hubs-features.md

 ## User Interface

 1. __Invite:__ Opens a dialog box with information on sharing the room with friends.
-More info is provided in the [Share Room Dialog](./hubs-features.html#share-room-dialog) section at the bottom of this page.
+More info is provided in the [Invite Menu](./hubs-features.html#invite-menu) section at the bottom of this page.

 2. __Mute:__ Toggles your microphone on/off.